CartoonishVillain/Incapacitated/README.md

 * SomeInstantKills - true or false, do some damage types instantly kill the player when they reach 0 hp, regardless of how many downs they have left?

-* InstantKills - string, names of damage types that should be a part of "SomeInstantKills".
-The name used is the translation ID of the death message (such as death.attack.wither -> "wither").
-Comma separated, no spaces.

 * GlobalIncapMessage - true or false, do messages about players being incapacitated get broadcast globally?

 * GlobalReviveMessage - true or false, do messages about players being revived get broadcast globally?